Leon Fink, PhD

 About

-Leon Fink, a specialist in American labor, immigration history, and the Gilded Age/Progressive Era, serves as interim director of the PhD concentration in the History of Work, Race, and Gender in the Urban World (WRGUW) and edits the journal, Labor: Studies in Working Class History of the Americas.
-In a recent podcast, he offers his views on the relation of history to contemporary events in From Proletariat to Precariat: Navigating Uncertainty in a Globalised Economy.
+Leon Fink, Distinguished Professor Emeritus and a specialist in American labor, immigration history, postwar politics, and the Gilded Age/Progressive Era, retired from teaching in 2017 after seventeen years of service at UIC as founder and director of the PhD concentration in the History of Work, Race, and Gender in the Urban World (WRGUW).

-Fulbright Senior Scholar and past NEH Fellow, Professor Fink has also taken a leading role in national history education circles, where he has stressed the necessary collaboration between the university and the public schools.
+Fink is the author or principal editor of a dozen books and is recipient of numerous awards and fellowships, including service as a Guggenheim Fellow, Fulbright Senior Scholar, NEH Fellow, and recipient of the Sol Stetin Award of the Sidney Hillman Foundation.
+Professor Fink has also taken a leading role in national history education circles, where he has stressed the necessary collaboration between the university and the public schools.